death-of-rats/death-of-rats.github.io/posts/github-+-nikola.md

 git push --set-upstream origin source
 ```

-And I have empty repo with 2 branches.
+And I have the empty repo with 2 branches.

 Now I init the Nikola project in repo root folder (on branch `source`).
-Nikola will produce html files to the `output` folder so I need, after first test run, split subtree for that folder and push it to `master`:
+Nikola will produce html files to the `output` folder so I need, after the first test run, split subtree for that folder and push it to `master`:

 ```sh
 git push origin `git subtree split --prefix output/ master`:master --force